Background of this update

 Not allowed for some goods - who is not engaged in making supplies of the some specified goods – Ice Cream, Edible Ice, Pan Masala, HS Code 24 – All goods i.e. Tobacco and Manufactured Tobacco Substitute

-Last Year Turnover limit - Aggregate turnover in the preceding financial year was Rs 50 fifty lakh rupees or below.
+Aggregate turnover in GST - Last year turnover limits in the preceding financial year was Rs 50 fifty lakh rupees or below.

 All GSTIN under one PAN should apply for said scheme - Where more than one registered persons are having the same PAN, tax on supplies by all such registered persons is paid at 3% + 3% under this notification